ExPLOSd/TXI/README.md

 ___________________
 #side notes

+Please DO NOT flash any files from this repository as they are modified only for Terminal Installer: Xposed...I'm NOT responsible if you don't heed my warning!

 This tool wouldn't be possible WITHOUT the ground breaking work of rovo89 the creator of xposed installer and Tungstwenty who modified it to work on lollipop+ devices.

 rovo89-http://forum.xda-developers.com/member.php?u=4419114